 Q98.4.2.1.
 M1311.
 Is a pressure ulcer automatically a Stage 4 if osteomyelitis is present, despite what type of breakdown there might be (for example only superficial skin loss)?
-[Q&A ADDED 10/16; Previously CMS Qtrly 01/16 Q&A #5]
+[Q&A EDITED 10/18; ADDED 10/16; Previously CMS Qtrly 01/16 Q&A #5]

 A98.4.2.1.
-The presence of osteomyelitis is not a characteristic used to stage a pressure ulcer, and does not automatically result in a Stage 4 ulcer.
-The pressure ulcer stage should correspond to the clinician's visual assessment on the day of assessment.
-The definitions for staging the pressure ulcer are documented on the Wound, Ostomy, and Continence Nurses
+The presence of osteomyelitis is not a characteristic used to stage a pressure ulcer/injury and does not automatically result in a Stage 4 ulcer.
+The pressure ulcer/injury stage should correspond to the clinician's visual assessment or ability to directly palpate on the day of assessment.
+The definitions for staging the pressure ulcer are available in Chapter 3 of the OASIS Guidance Manual.